 What are you chances for admission to University of Wyoming?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-University of Wyoming 1L section size is equal to law schools in Wyoming and 8% larger than all Public law schools.
+University of Wyoming 1L section size is equal to law schools in Wyoming and 83% smaller than all PUBLIC law schools.